AbdullahOsamaMohammed/PDSND-Final-Project/README.md

 washington.csv

 ### Credits
-Thanks Udacity for providing this wonderful opportunity to create this challenging project!
+Thanks Udacity for providing this wonderful opportunity to create this challenging project.